 - Require that research participants previously enrolled in the study be contacted and provided with additional information and/or re-consented

 - Determine that data collected during non-compliance cannot be used for publication

 - Require that data collected during non-compliance be destroyed

 - Require that a statement be included with all publications or research reports indicating that the research was not approved by the IRB

 - Report to the sponsor, university officials, and governmental agencies, (e.g., NIH, OHRP)

-In the case of serious or continuing non-compliance, the IRB and the University will address the question of the investigator's qualifications to conduct human participant research.
+In the case of serious or continuing non-compliance, the IRB and the university will address the question of the investigator's qualifications to conduct human participants research.
 The IRB will also take remedial action, as necessary, regarding the welfare of the participants and the research data gathered in non-compliance.
-Further, the IRB may refer instances of Serious or Continuing non-compliance to the Department Chair, Dean, and Provost who may decide whether to impose disciplinary sanctions.
+Further, the IRB may refer instances of serious or continuing non-compliance to the department chair, dean, and provost, who may decide whether to impose disciplinary sanctions.
 Non-compliance may also be referred to the UNI Research Integrity Officer if it involves potential violations of the institutional policy on research misconduct.
 The distinction between remedial action taken by the IRB and disciplinary action taken by an administrator is: Remedial action is action that the IRB takes or may require on behalf of present or future human participants in research.
 Disciplinary action, in this context, is a penalty imposed by administrators on an investigator for non-compliance with human subjects or related research regulations.